-The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus PEN E-PL8 are two digital cameras that were announced, respectively, in March 2013 and September 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus PEN E-PL8 are two digital cameras that were officially introduced, respectively, in March 2013 and September 2016.
 The 100D is a DSLR, while the E-PL8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (E-PL8) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-PL8 is notably smaller (28 percent) than the Canon 100D.
 Moreover, the E-PL8 is markedly lighter (12 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the E-PL8 are weather-sealed.